ahmadajmi/learning-javascript/chapter3.md

 obj.constructor === String; // => true
 ```

 So as you can see the constructor is changed based on the typeof passed argument.
-The author recomended to not using it and instead use the literal method.
+The author recommended to not using it and instead use the literal method.

 #### Custom Constructor Functions

-In addiotion to creating object using the literal and the built-in constructor funcitons, you can create objects using your own constructor functions.
+In addition to creating object using the literal and the built-in constructor functions, you can create objects using your own constructor functions.

 ``` javascript
 var Person = function(name) {